Seven Springs Holistic Retreats

 Yoga shala

-Standing 16 feet tall and 28 foot diameter, our yoga shala is held by mighty cedar tree poles from our forest.
+Standing 16 feet tall and 28 foot diameter, our yoga shala is held by mighty cedar tree posts from our forest.
 Enjoy glimpses of the first light of sunrise in this open air pavilion with a breathtaking view of the Chilhowee mountains.

 Fully Equipped Kitchen

 Magic is made in this kitchen to nourish your body, mind, and spirit!
+Meal times can be chosen according to your schedule.

 Fire circle